revbayes/revbayes.archive/projects/meson/README.md

     export PATH=$HOME/Applications/revbayes/bin:$PATH
     ```

-* meson configure fails
+* meson fails to configure

-    In the configure step, you can look in `build/meson-logs/meson-log.txt` error log messages to help diagnose the problem.
+    You can look in `build/meson-logs/meson-log.txt` error log messages to help diagnose the problem.

-* meson configure cannot find GTK2
+* meson cannot find GTK2

     If GTK2 is not installed or not usable, this will produce an error message.

     Meson uses `pkg-config` to find most dependencies, and to find out what compiler and linker flags they need.

     If meson cannot find GTK2, you can:
     * run `pkg-config gtk+-2.0 --cflags` to see if pkg-config can find GTK2.
     * look in `build-gtk/meson-logs/meson-log.txt` for log messages to help diagnose the problem.